BlockNotes-4515/ANIST-Research-Internship/README.md

 # Problem Statement

-Environmental radiation monitoring is often limited by:

-* Lack of real-time tracking systems
-* Manual radiation data collection
-* Limited geographical visualization
-* Difficulty in identifying hazardous zones instantly
-* High dependency on expensive industrial systems

-Traditional systems may not provide:

-* Portable monitoring
-* Intelligent analytics
-* Real-time heatmap generation
-* Automated radiation pattern analysis
+Environmental radiation monitoring systems often face significant limitations due to the absence of real-time tracking mechanisms, dependence on manual data acquisition processes, and restricted geographical visualization capabilities.
+Traditional monitoring approaches may struggle to instantly identify hazardous radiation zones, leading to delays in environmental assessment and safety analysis.
+In addition, many existing industrial-grade systems are expensive, less portable, and difficult to deploy for large-scale or field-based monitoring applications.
+Conventional systems also lack intelligent analytical capabilities such as automated radiation pattern recognition, AI-driven decision support, and dynamic heatmap generation for real-time visualization.
+These limitations highlight the need for a portable, scalable, and intelligent radiation monitoring framework capable of integrating real-time data acquisition, geospatial mapping, and advanced analytical technologies for efficient environmental surveillance and safety management.

 ---